-These apple-flavored caramels really evoke the essence of the fall season.
-You’ll love how fast the candy cooks up, and they make a sweet homespun gift for friends and neighbors.
-Boiled cider is the secret ingredient that gives them warm, baked apple flavor.
+When making your way through the farmers markets and apple orchards this fall, look for a chance to pick up a jug of fresh boiled cider.
+With that in hand, you can easily whip up one of the season’s sweetest treats: apple cider caramels.
+You’ll love how fast the candy cooks up, and apple cider caramels make a sweet homespun gift for friends and neighbors.
+Boiled cider is the secret ingredient that gives these caramels a warm, baked apple flavor.
 Add cinnamon and nutmeg, and you’ve got apple pie in candy form!

 Yield: 5 dozen caramels

 * Boiled cider can be found at kitchen specialty stores and online at King Arthur Flour.
-If you can’t find boiled cider, a substitute can be made from 2 1/2 cups sweetened apple cider simmered on the stove top until reduced to 1/2 cup.
-The flavor will be more subtle than the purchased boiled cider, but the caramels will still have a recognizable apple flavor.
+If you can’t find boiled cider, a substitute can be made from 2½ cups sweetened apple cider simmered on the stove top until reduced to ½ cup.
+The flavor will be more subtle than the purchased boiled cider, but the apple cider caramels will still have a recognizable apple flavor.

-Grease a 9×5-inch loaf pan with shortening.
+Grease a 9-inch-by-5-inch loaf pan with shortening.
 Line it with a piece of parchment that overhangs the long edges of the pan.

-Stir together the heavy cream and syrup in a 6 quart stock pot.
-Add the granulated sugar, cubed butter and boiled cider.
+Stir together the heavy cream and syrup in a 6-quart stock pot.
+Add the granulated sugar, cubed butter and boiled apple cider.
 Stir well until the mixture is a consistent color.